opive/Harmony2/Research.md

 Site: Open Weather API documentation
 Source: https://openweathermap.org/api/one-call-3
 Reason: Provides the URLs and API key for me to use OpenWeather's API.
 Teaches me a bit more a Bootstrap too

+ChatGPT prompt: How can I look through the users playlists, find tracks that pertain to the moods, perhaps find other songs similar to the genres that they like that fit the mood, and create a new playlist with all these tracks?
+All based on the weather of course.
+What are steps I can take to achieve this?